ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

    * Encounters
 * After play
    * Spend achievements to advance tracks as desired
-      * May spend spotligh achievements to draw spotlight locations
+      * May spend spotlight achievements to draw spotlight locations
-      * May spend threat achievements remove threats from any single deck (starting with weakest threat)
+      * May spend threat achievements to remove threats from any single deck (starting with weakest threat)
-   * Each player draws a new location (10 new draws), a new achievement (10 new draws), and a new threat
+   * Each player draws a new location, a new achievement, and a new threat
       * Discard down to 9 locations and 10 achievements per region
       * The threats are added to the decks listed on the front of the card